 Bank deposit sweep income consists of revenue earned from the FDIC-insured bank deposit program.
 Under this program, client funds are swept into deposit accounts at participating banks and are eligible for FDIC deposit insurance up to FDIC standard maximum deposit insurance amounts.
 Fees are earned over time and are generally received within 30 days.

 Disaggregation of Revenue

-The following presents the Company's revenue from contracts with customers disaggregated by major business activity and other sources of revenue for the three months ended March 31, 2020 and 2019:
+The following presents the Company's revenue from contracts with customers disaggregated by major business activity and other sources of revenue for the three months and six months ended June 30, 2020 and 2019: